jelix/JelixDatabase/tests/README.md

 Available commands:

-* `reset`: to reinitialize the application (with lizmap data stored into Postgresql)
+* `reset`: to reinitialize database contents.
+Use it before to launch unit tests the first time.
 * `composer-update` and `composer-install`: to update PHP packages
 * `shell` and `shellroot` : to enter into the php container